Payal2000/Payal2000/README.md

 #
 Hello!
-I'm Payal, a passionate AI and Data Analytics Engineer with a knack for transforming raw data into meaningful insights.
+I'm Payal, a passionate AI and Software Engineer with a knack for transforming raw data into meaningful insights.
 With a background in BE in Telecommunications at SIES and higher secondary in Computer Science, I thrive on unraveling complex problems using statistical analysis, machine learning, and data visualization.

 I'm a firm believer in the power of data to drive informed decisions and spark innovation 🔭🔭